ASK: Adaptive Self-improving Knowledge Framework for Audio Text Retrieval: The Adaptive Self-improving Knowledge Framework

 where $\rho$ is an interpolation hyperparameter.
 An identical, parallel process is performed using the coarse-grained base $K_c$ to produce the coarse-grained enhanced representation, $u'_{i,c}$.
 A symmetric procedure is applied to the text embedding $v_i$, ultimately yielding two distinct sets of enhanced embedding pairs for the final optimization: $(u'_{i,f}, v'_{i,f})$ and $(u'_{i,c}, v'_{i,c})$.

-\paragraph{Breaking the Gradient Locality Bottleneck.} This injection mechanism breaks the GLB (Sec.~\ref{sec:glb}) by creating a gradient pathway to out-of-batch knowledge.
+\paragraph{\textbf{Breaking the Gradient Locality Bottleneck}.} This injection mechanism breaks the GLB (Sec.~\ref{sec:glb}) by creating a gradient pathway to out-of-batch knowledge.
 For any out-of-batch knowledge item $u_k^k$ retrieved by an in-batch sample $u_i$, its gradient is non-zero.
 Let $\mathcal{S}_k = \{i \in B \mid u_k^k \in \mathcal{N}_f(u_i)\}$ be the set of in-batch samples that retrieved $u_k^k$.
 The gradient of the loss $\mathcal{L}'_B$ w.r.t. $u_k^k$ is:

-From Eq.~\ref{eq:fine_injection}, the second partial derivative is a non-zero constant $\frac{1-\rho}{K}$.
-Since the first derivative is also non-zero, the total gradient is non-zero.
-Consequently, the OBI, defined in Eq.~\ref{eq:obi}, becomes strictly positive: $\text{OBI}(\mathcal{L}'_B) > 0$.
+From Eq.~\ref{eq:fine_injection}, the second partial derivative is a non-zero constant $\frac{\rho}{K}$.
+Given that one of its partial derivatives is non-zero, the total gradient is therefore non-zero.
+Consequently, the OBI, defined in Eq.~\ref{eq:obi}, becomes strictly positive.
 This quantitatively proves that our injection process breaks the GLB.